 My cabbage failed to produce a head.
 Why?

 Cabbage will not form a head if it is planted too late (and exposed to high temperatures), underfertilized, or drought stressed.

-I have noticed small white to cream-colored butterflies fling around my cabbage plants.
+I have noticed small white to cream-colored butterflies flying around my cabbage plants.
 What are they?

-These are adult imported cabbage worms looking for a place to lay eggs.
+These are the adult stage of the imported cabbage worms looking for a place to lay eggs.
 The eggs hatch and begin to feed on leaves.

 How do I control worms in my cabbage and broccoli?

 Use a lightweight row cover to exclude moths and prevent them from laying eggs.
 Using a Bt (Bacillus thuringiensis) insecticide such as Javelin, Dipel, Thuricide, Biobit, Agree and Xentari will effectively control worms and conserve beneficial insects.
 Begin application when worms are small.
 You may want to apply a couple drops of liquid detergent per gallon to aid in spray coverage.